 - You Are in Command Now: Faith appoints Melissa as the new student council president, moments before she and the others vanish.

-- Black Best Friend: She's had the least amount of characterization of the trio, to date, and mainly serves as best friend to both Melissa and formerly Cerise.
+- Black Best Friend: She had the least amount of characterization of the trio, and mainly served as best friend to both Melissa and Cerise.